juji-io/datalevin/doc/query.md

 For star-like attributes, we utilize an idea similar to pivot scan [2], which returns multiple attribute values with a single index scan using `:eav` index.
-This single scan takes an list of entity IDs, an ordered list of attributes needed, and corresponding predicates for each attribute, to produce a relation.
+This single scan takes a list of entity IDs, an ordered list of attributes needed, and corresponding predicates for each attribute, to produce a relation.
 This avoids performing joins within the same entity class to obtain the same relation.
 The bulk of query execution time is spent on this operation.